 The optimal timing for planting is the rainy season from June to September.
 This way, plants can establish their root systems before the period of droughts.

 How to plant an oil palm tree?
 To get a good yield from cultivation, oil palm trees must be planted at the right density.
 The plant sprouts are spaced in a triangular pattern with enough spacing for growing (9x9x9 m) in pits about 60 cm3.
 This planting method allows placing around 145 plants per hectare.

-With EOS Crop Monitoring, growers can know the exact area of the plantation when adding it to the platform.
+With EOSDA Crop Monitoring, growers can know the exact area of the plantation when adding it to the platform.
 Also, they can use the elevation map feature to evaluate the number of seedlings for cultivation in plantations correctly.